zack-huangzihan/wlroots-0.11/develop_guide/wlroots_doc/Writing-a-Wayland-compositor-with-wlroots.md

-# Writing a Wayland compositor with wlroots: shellsJuly 29, 2018 on [Drew DeVault's blog](https://drewdevault.com/)
+# Writing a Wayland compositor with wlroots

 I apologise for not writing about wlroots more frequently.
 I don’t really enjoy working on the McWayface codebase this series of blog posts was originally about, so we’re just going to dismiss that and talk about the various pieces of a Wayland compositor in a more free-form style.
 I hope you still find it useful!